omarrayyann/mujoco_fruits_picking/README.md

 # Fruit Picking Task MuJoCo
 **Part of the [MujocoAR](https://github.com/omarrayyann/MujocoAR) package demos**

-A MuJoCo environment (```Environment/scene.xml```) simulation of a simple pick and place task.
-The robot's goal is to pick fruits from around the table and place them onto the plate placed at the center of the table.
-The simulation includes an operational space controller to handle the movement of a KUKA-iiwa14 arm with a 2f85 grasper at the end.
+A MuJoCo simulation environment of a fruit picking task.
+The goal is to pick the fruits around the table and place them onto the plate at the center of the table.
+The simulation includes an operational space controller to handle the movement of the KUKA-iiwa14 arm with a 2f85 grasper at the end.

 ## Usage Guide